Park Rules

 Founded in 2021, Little Island is an award-winning public park primarily funded by the Diller-von Furstenberg Family Foundation, located in Hudson River Park.
 In 2013, Barry Diller, in partnership with Hudson River Park Trust leadership, embarked on the unique opportunity to envision a solution for the repair and reactivation of Pier 54, which had been badly damaged by Hurricane Sandy.
 The park was designed as an entirely new type of public space for New York, one that would create an immersive experience with nature and art.
 Born from a collaboration of the UK-based Heatherwick Studio and the New York-based landscape architecture firm MNLA, led by Signe Nielsen, the park’s imaginative design offers all New Yorkers and visitors a public space that is whimsical, captivating and restorative.

-Where is Little Island Located?
+Where is Little Island located?

 Little Island is located at Pier 55, between 13th and 14th Street in Hudson River Park.